Angellify/RedM-Parser/README.md

 # Features:

-Parses various chat formats
+* Parses various chat formats
-Extracts key information such as timestamps, sender IDs, and message content.
+* Extracts key information such as timestamps, sender IDs, and message content.
-Ready for use or compilation after reviewing the source code.
+* Ready for use or compilation after reviewing the source code.
+* Automatically creates a folder named after the current month to save the logs in

 # Contributions:
 Contributions and feedback from the community are highly encouraged as I myself won't be updating this anytime soon.

 # Usage:
 To use the chat parser, simply clone the repository and build/**publish** (https://learn.microsoft.com/en-us/dotnet/core/tutorials/publishing-with-visual-studio?pivots=dotnet-8-0) the project yourself or run the RedMParser.exe from the build folder.
 Feel free to modify and customize it according to your needs, and don't forget to share your improvements with the community by submitting pull requests.

+> [!TIP]
+> If you want to parse an older file, the parser simply selects the latest log that was modified and parses it.
+All you need to do is go into AppData\Local\RedM\RedM.app\logs, find the right CitizenLog file you want to parse and make a small change to it and save it.

 # Compiling
 To use the chat parser, simply clone the repository and build the project yourself or run the RedMParser.exe from the build folder.
 Feel free to modify and customize it according to your needs, and don't forget to share your improvements with the community by submitting pull requests.